SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ### **Summary**

 - Post-MLP steering is **better positioned** than pre-MLP steering when it comes to matching arbitrary MLP updates.
-- **However**, it still it is now well-positioned for the changes happening through the skip-connection.
+- **However**, it is not well-positioned for the changes happening through the skip-connection.
 - Matching MLP behavior is not enough, we also need a way to account for the skip path.